When Do Babies Start Talking?

 • Sing to your baby.
 This is a great way of bonding while exposing your little one to the rhythms of speech right from the start.

 • Copy sounds that your baby makes.
-Repeating sounds to your baby can help listening skills and teach him or her about taking turns in conversation.
+Repeating sounds to your baby can help with listening skills and teach them about taking turns in conversation.

 6 to 12 months